CPSSD/dipla/docs/user_facing_api.md

 ## Reading Input

 There are currently two ways possible to receive input for your distributable functions.
-The first is to use a iterable python object like a list, or a set.
-You can convert the iterable object into a form that Dipla can distribute in the following way:
+The first is to use an iterable python object like a list, or a set.
+You use it simply by passing it as the
+#input parameter to `apply_distributable()`, for example:

 ```
-my_inputs = Dipla.read_data_source([1, 4, 9, 16, 25])
+processed = Dipla.apply_distributable(my_task, [1, 4, 9, 16, 25])
 ```

-This will mean that anywhere else my_inputs is used, it will represent the values from the iterable list `[1, 4, 9, 16, 25]`
+This will mean that my_task will be applied to everything in the iterable collection to produce a new output location, represented by `processed`

 The other way to read inputs is by using a function that retrieves inputs from some source.
 In this case the parameter to the function would be used to retrieve the input, for example, if we wanted